tshepang/blog/content/wajig-2-5-released.md

 tags = ['wajig']
 +++

-The release of [wajig 2.3], though important to me, caused varius complaints because it changed much of the UI.
+The release of [wajig 2.3], though important to me, caused various complaints because it changed much of the UI.
 2.5 goes a long way towards fixing those.
 What particularly helped guide this release is my creating a [mailing list], just so that I can ask users for opinions on